 From time to time, we may take positions in derivative instruments including freight forward agreements ("FFAs").
 FFAs and other derivative instruments may be used to hedge a vessel owner's exposure to the charter market by providing for the sale of a contracted charter rate along a specified route and period of time.
 Upon settlement, if the contracted charter rate is less than the average of the rates, as reported by an identified index, for the specified route and period, the seller of the FFA is required to pay the buyer an amount equal to the difference between the contracted rate and the settlement rate, multiplied by the number of days in the specified period.
 Conversely, if the contracted rate is greater than the settlement rate, the buyer is required to pay the seller the settlement sum.
 If we take positions in FFAs or other derivative instruments and do not correctly anticipate charter rate movements over the specified route and time period, we could suffer losses in the settling or termination of the FFA.
 This could adversely affect our results of operations and cash flows.
-As of December 31, 2020, the Company has entered into interest rate swap and FFA agreements.
-See "Note 13 - Derivative Financial Instruments" under the "Consolidated Financial Statements" (beginning on page F-38).
+As of December 31, 2021, the Company has entered into interest rate swaps and has settled all its FFA agreements.
+See "Note 13 - Derivative Financial Instruments" under the "Consolidated Financial Statements" (beginning on page F-42).

 We are exposed to volatility in LIBOR, and have entered into and may selectively enter from time to time into derivative contracts, which can result in higher than market interest rates and charges against our income.
-If volatility in LIBOR occurs, it could affect our profitability, earnings and cash flow.
+Volatility in LIBOR, the cessation of LIBOR and replacement of the interest rate in our debt obligations could affect our profitability, earnings and cash flow.

 LIBOR is the subject of recent national, international and other regulatory guidance and proposals for reform.
 These reforms and other pressures may cause LIBOR to be eliminated or to perform differently than in the past.
 The consequences of these developments cannot be entirely predicted but could include an increase in the cost of our variable rate indebtedness and obligations.
-The amount outstanding under our senior secured credit facilities has been, and amounts under additional credit facilities that we may enter in the future will generally be, advanced at a floating rate based on LIBOR, which has been volatile in prior years, which can affect the amount of interest payable on our debt, and which, in turn, could have an adverse effect on our earnings and cash flow.
-In addition, in recent years, LIBOR has been at relatively low levels, and may rise in the future as the current low interest rate environment comes to an end.
+The amount outstanding under our senior secured credit facilities has been advanced at a floating rate based on LIBOR, which has been volatile in prior years, which can affect the amount of interest payable on our debt, and which, in turn, could have an adverse effect on our earnings and cash flow.
+In addition, in recent years, LIBOR has been at relatively low levels, and may rise in the future as the low interest rate environment comes to an end.
 Our financial condition could be materially adversely affected at any time that we have not entered into interest rate hedging arrangements to hedge our exposure to the interest rates applicable to our credit facilities and any other financing arrangements we may enter into in the future.
 Even if we enter into interest rate swaps or other derivative instruments for purposes of managing our interest rate exposure, our hedging strategies may not be effective and we may incur substantial losses.